Teaching Examples

 The Teaching & Learning Center (TLC) is a knowledge hub and change agent for a lively and innovative teaching and learning culture.

 The central task of the TLC is the further development of the teaching and learning culture.
-In the following, we present innovative best practice examples of good teaching at FHWien der WKW.
+In the following, we present best practice examples for teaching at FHWien der WKW.

 Best Practice Examples